-The Perkins 1506A and 1506C industrial engines have the following characteristics:
+The Perkins 1506A, 1506C and 1506D industrial engines have the following characteristics:

-- (37) Breather outlet hose (38) Oil drain plug - In-Line 6-cylinder - Four-stroke cycle - Hydraulically Actuated Electronic Unit Injection (HEUI) - Turbocharged with air-to-air aftercooled (ATAAC)
+- In-Line 6-cylinder - · Four-stroke cycle - Hydraulically Actuated Electronic Unit Injection (HEUI) - Turbocharged with air-to-air aftercooled (ATAAC)

 Engine Specifications

 Note: The front end of the engine is opposite the flywheel end of the engine.
 The left and the right sides of the engine are determined from the flywheel end.
 The number 1 cylinder is the front cylinder.